Harsh-Koundal/Harsh-Koundal/README.md

 ## About

 **Software Engineer** with experience in **production-grade backend systems, full-stack web applications, and Linux-based environments**.
-Focused on **reliable APIs, system workflows, performance optimization, and scalable engineering practices**.
+Focused on **System Design,Reliable APIs, System Workflows, Performance Optimization, and Scalable Engineering Practices**.

 ---